 Family MinistryLiving Out Our Baptismal Covenant

-The Kansas District Child and Family Life Committee (CFLC) is committed to assisting congregations in their ministry and responsibility to strengthen marriages, parent and grandparent-child, and other faith mentoring relationships, and to support them in their role of passing on the faith to the next generation.
+The Kansas District Parish Education Committee is committed to assisting congregations in their ministry and responsibility to strengthen marriages, parent and grandparent-child, and other faith mentoring relationships, and to support them in their role of passing on the faith to the next generation.

 Marriage and family life are God’s design for rearing children and passing on the faith from generation to generation.
 It is God’s original plan and the ideal.
 In our fallen world, much has changed in regards to family life, formation, and structure.
 While holding up God’s plan, the Gospel needs to be proclaimed to families of any shape and form.
 Christ is central.

-To that end, the CFLC affirms the role of equipping, resourcing, and encouraging congregations toward crafting their own vision of family ministry in order for all to more fully live out their baptismal covenant.
+To that end, the Parish Education Committee affirms the role of equipping, resourcing, and encouraging congregations toward crafting their own vision of family ministry in order for all to more fully live out their baptismal covenant.

-The Children’s and Family Life Committee has created a new resource!
-Our goal is to help parents in our district get Back to the Basics: Rediscovering the Faith at Home.
-Each month we’ll recommend a resource based on a given topic, with a link to a short video review posted here on the Family Ministry page.
+The Parish Education Committee has created a new resource!
+Our goal is to help parents in our District get Back to the Basics: Rediscovering the Faith at Home.
 Our hope is to show you how these resources can enrich your faith life with the family.
 While some resources will be obviously targeted toward families, we’ll also recommend some resources that you might not have otherwise considered.
 We’ll show you how they can apply to teaching and growing in the faith at home.
-We’ll also provide you with a list of secondary resources for further exploration into the topic.

 Below, you’ll find the recommendation for the current month, followed by a list of previously recommended resources (with a link to the Workers Together issue in which reviews appeared).